MaggieDaisy/Cocktails_and_Dreams/README.md

 A website with 7 different separate content pages and the possibility to navigate between them
 - Header – fixed navigation bar with brand name and clickable links
 - 7 main sections called:
+    - Home,
+    - Cocktails Collection,
+    - Register,
+    - Log In,
+    - Add Dream Recipe,
+    - Profile,
-    - Home, Cocktails, Register, Log In, Dream Recipe, Profile, Log Out
+    - Log Out
-- Footer – fixed footer with social media icons
+- Footer – footer with social media icons and copy right